Aline MacMahon: Personal life

 On March 28, 1928, MacMahon and Clarence Stein were married after a long courtship.
 The pair were devoted to each other, but commuting between coasts was a strain on their marriage.
-They had three children.
 As Clarence's health failed in the late 1960s and early '70s, Aline confined herself to working in New York City theatrical productions close to their apartment.

-The Birth of Method Acting
+Method acting

 In 1922, MacMahon was a member of the Neighborhood Playhouse company in Manhattan, just as Konstantin Stanislavski's Moscow Art Theatre visited New York for a legendary tour.
 Accolades poured in for the MAT's performances, and the executives of the Neighborhood Playhouse made arrangements to charter the first teaching class of the Method in America, which MacMahon attended with nine others.
 She took the tenets of the Method very seriously and was the only member of that inaugural class to achieve popular success, having debuted the technique on stage in the fall of 1923 and as the first practitioner of it on film in 1931.
 "I was the first," she said in 1959, "in the first group to be exposed to what has become the Method.
 Out of that summer [1923] has developed everything that the Method actors are doing."
 She was a pioneering Method actor in the Western world.